 Making the wooden pegs

 This was an easy job.
 I cut short sections of a moderately soft timber (from an old curtain pole) and drilled an 8 mm hole right through the middle of each one.
 I mounted them in the lathe between a conical ‘dead’ centre in the headstock and a live centre in the tailstock.
 The dead centre had enough friction to drive the piece.
 Doing it this way ensured that the holes were central in the finished pegs.

 I turned the pegs to the same size as the rubber bungs.
 They are 30 mm long, 30 mm wide at the top and 26 mm wide at the bottom.
 I could have used shorter pegs, but I had Allen bolts the right length for that size.
 I used a parting tool and calipers to set the greatest and least diameters.
 A sharp spindle roughing gouge cut the slight taper.
 I used a skew chisel to square the ends so they would sit firmly on the quadrants.
 After using them, I found that changing the position of the pegs is more convenient if they are a tight fit on the bolts, so I added a little glue to the thread.
 This allows the pegs to be tightened in place on the quadrant without using a key.

 Testing the new pegs

 I used them to remove a temporary chucking tenon from the base of a Robinia bowl.
 They held better than the rubber bungs.
-But bowl reversing jaws of this type cannot be tightened too firmly or they will damage the bowl’s rim.
+But hard wooden bowl reversing jaws of this type cannot be tightened too firmly or they will damage the bowl’s rim.
 They never give the most reliable grip and heavy cuts cannot be taken.
 Also you need to decide a safe maximum speed on the lathe.
 Tailstock support will give more security.
 Even so, wooden pegs could mark or damage a fragile rim, so care is needed.
 I have heard of people using a rubber sleeve over a wooden core.
 Rubber tubing or even plastic hose pipe might work for this.